fidelity/theliv/CONTRIBUTING.md

 # Contributing to Theliv

-Thank you for considering to contribute to Thelv 🎉👍
+Thank you for considering to contribute to Theliv 🎉👍

 This document will provide help on how to go about this.
 You can contribute in the following ways: